 The voucher is managed solely via the “Innosuisse Analytics” IT tool provided by Innosuisse.
 This tool shows your milestones, which coaches you are working with and how much of your budget you have left.
 You can also use this tool to perform tasks such as inviting more coaches to work with you on your start-up.

-On the homepage under “Enter Code” or under My Applications.
-You can use the authorisation code to add new project team members to projects.
+On the homepage under “My Applications”, enter the code under “Enter Code”.
+The authorisation code can be used to add new project members to projects.

-You can submit your application in German, French, Italian or English.
+No. You can submit your application in German, French, Italian or English.

 Board of Directors